goplease-game/.github/profile/README.md

 For small fixes, open a PR directly.
 For larger changes, open an issue or ping us on Discord first.

 ### 🔗 Community
-Join our [Discord Server](https://discord.gg/zNCBEnvKQ) for non-dev discussions, feedback, and announcements.
+Join our [Discord Server](https://discord.gg/zNCBEnvKQ) for discussions, feedback, and announcements.

+### 🗺️ Roadmap
+See [ROADMAP.md](../ROADMAP.md) for planned features and improvements.